ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

 ## Code

 Regression code
->The py file with "regression" at the end is the code to build the regression model to predict property from the composition.
+>The py file with "regression" at the end is the code to build the regression model to predict the material properties from the composition.
 The ratio of the training data to testing data is 8 to 2.
 You can choose a regression method from the five methods PLS, SVR, RF, KRR, and ANN.
-And the built model is evaluated by distribution plots and MAE and RMSE.
+And the built model is evaluated by scatter plots and MAE and RMSE.

 Optimization code
->The py file with "optimize" at the end is the code to optimize the hyperparameters of each regression method.
-We used Optuna for optimizing the hyperparameters.
+>The py file with "optimize" at the end is the code to optimize the hyperparameters of each regression method by using [Optuna](https://dl.acm.org/doi/10.1145/3292500.3330701).

 Prediction code
->The py file with "prediction" at the end is the code to predict the unknown properties.
-The difference from regression code is the ratio of training data to testing data, and it has no test data.
-It can predict the properties by entering untested samples.
+>The py file with "prediction" at the end of the code to predict the material properties.
+The dataset is not split into test and training data.

 TPOT code
 >The py file with "tpot" at the top is the code to predict the properties by using [Tree-based Pipeline Optimization Tool (TPOT)](https://academic.oup.com/bioinformatics/article/36/1/250/5511404), one of Automated machine learning (AutoML).
 TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.